tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. - **Dimensional**: Signal power is represented as a multidimensional function of frequency and time; arbitrary signal shapes can be defined in time and the frequency spectrum.
 Interference is modeled accurately.
 Suitable for simulating cross-technology interference (**TODO** see also Coexistence).

-More complex models are more accurate but require more computing performance.
+**V1** More complex models are more accurate but require more computing performance.
 INET contains a version of radio and radio medium module for each type and technology, e.g. :ned:`Ieee80211UnitDiskRadio`/:ned:`UnitDiskRadioMedium`, :ned:`ApskScalarRadio`/:ned:`ApskScalarRadioMedium`, :ned:`Ieee802154NarrowbandDimensionalRadio`/:ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc.
-**TODO** these models use the appropriate analog signal representation (i.e. the receiver, the transmitter, and the radio medium)
+These models use the appropriate analog signal representation (i.e. in the receiver, the transmitter, and the radio medium)

-INET contains a version of radio module for each analog model type and technology, e.g. for 802.11, there is :ned:`Ieee80211UnitDiskRadio`, :ned:`Ieee80211ScalarRadio` and :ned:`Ieee80211DimensionalRadio`.
+**V2** INET contains a version of radio module for each analog model type and technology, e.g. for 802.11, there is :ned:`Ieee80211UnitDiskRadio`, :ned:`Ieee80211ScalarRadio` and :ned:`Ieee80211DimensionalRadio`.
 Similarly, other technologies (e.g. 802.15.4, Apsk radio) have the approrpirate versions.

-These modules usually have a corresponding radio medium module as well, e.g. :ned:`Ieee80211ScalarRadioMedium`, :ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc.
+These modules usually have a corresponding radio medium module as well, e.g. :ned:`Ieee80211ScalarRadioMedium`, :ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc (an exception being the unit disk radios, all of which use :ned:`UnitDiskRadioMedium`).

   The corresponding radio and radio medium modules should be used together, but they can just be used with :ned:`RadioMedium` by setting the analog model type to the appropriate one in the radio medium module.
-The different radio medium module types don't have associated C++ classes, just extend RadioMedium with parameter settings suitable for the given technology.**TODO**
+The different radio medium module types don't have associated C++ classes, just extend RadioMedium with parameter settings suitable for the given technology.**TODO** not sure its needed

+..
 The unit disk model is very simple and it doesn't have technology specific radio medium modules; all unit disk radios can be used with the generic UnitDiskRadioMedium (which is just RadioMedium with the analog model type set to unit disk)

-**TODO** these models use the appropriate analog signal representation (i.e. the receiver, the transmitter, and the radio medium)
+.. **TODO** these models use the appropriate analog signal representation (i.e. the receiver, the transmitter, and the radio medium)

-INET contains versions of technologies with the different analog model types, e.g. e.g. :ned:`Ieee80211UnitDiskRadio`/:ned:`UnitDiskRadioMedium`, :ned:`ApskScalarRadio`/:ned:`ApskScalarRadioMedium`, :ned:`Ieee802154NarrowbandDimensionalRadio`/:ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc.
+..
+INET contains versions of technologies with the different analog model types, e.g. e.g. :ned:`Ieee80211UnitDiskRadio`/:ned:`UnitDiskRadioMedium`, :ned:`ApskScalarRadio`/:ned:`ApskScalarRadioMedium`,
+   :ned:`Ieee802154NarrowbandDimensionalRadio`/:ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc.

-so
+.. so

   - there are technologies in INET such as Wifi, 802.15.4, apsk radio
   - there are versions of these with different analog models: Ieee80211UnitDiskRadio, Ieee80211ScalarRadio, Ieee80211DimensionalRadio
   - these have corresponding radio medium modules: UnitDiskRadioMedium, Ieee80211ScalarRadioMedium, Ieee80211DimensionalRadioMedium

 ..     so